-He has made over seventy recordings and his music is published by Peters Edition and Faber Music.
+He has made over a hundred recordings and his music is published by OUP, Peters Edition and Faber Music.
 His choral piece, "Flame", was performed at the 2012 BBC Proms by over 300 singers.
 He is co-Director of London Voices, with whom he has performed at music festivals worldwide and worked on the soundtracks of major films such as Harry Potter and The Lord of the Rings.
-He also works extensively with young musicians as Director of National Youth Choirs of Great Britain and the Eton Choral Courses.
+He also works extensively with young musicians as Artistic Director of National Youth Choirs of Great Britain.

 Ben studied music at Cambridge University, where he sang with King’s College Choir.
 Later he was musical director and singer with The Swingle Singers.
 For eight years he lived in Scotland, where he co-founded the Dunedin Consort, and was also Director of the Scottish Chamber Orchestra Chorus and Director of Choral Music at the Royal Conservatoire of Scotland.

-He has conducted the London Symphony Orchestra, London Philharmonic Orchestra, Scottish Chamber Orchestra, Seville Royal Symphony Orchestra and the National Youth Orchestra of Wales.
+He has conducted the Academy of Ancient Music, Britten Sinfonia, BBC Concert Orchestra, London Symphony Orchestra, London Philharmonic Orchestra, Scottish Chamber Orchestra, Seville Royal Symphony Orchestra and the National Youth Orchestra of Wales.
 As a singer, he has worked with the Gabrieli Consort, Schutz Choir, Taverner Consort and Tenebrae, as well as singing on many film and TV soundtracks.